antronerds/r2-tutorials/original/R2Tutorials.md

     above a certain level (eg background) \#:will be skipped.
-    ***Min\# present calls in series***: The affymetrix MAS5.0 algorithm detects whether a gene is significantly detected and receive a “present call”.
+    ***Min\# present calls in series***: The affymetrix MAS5.0 algorithm detects whether a gene is significantly detected and receive a ï¿½present callï¿½.
-    ***Min \#significant change in series***: Whenever the expression in a time series is significantly altered compared to time point 0, a ‘change’ call is elevated.
+    ***Min \#significant change in series***: Whenever the expression in a time series is significantly altered compared to time point 0, a ï¿½changeï¿½ call is elevated.
 At least one change in expression level should be \#:significant (meaning that you also would like to see those results where only in 1 time point a change is observed).
     ***Fold orientation***: determine the orientation here.
 Up / Down /